-'Core Maths' is a performance table qualification category which signifies mathematical qualifications suitable for the 'middle group' of students - those with a grade C or above in GCSE maths at age 16 who are not taking AS/A level maths or International Baccalaureate (IB) maths as part of their 16-18 programme.
-Core Maths qualifications will count within the proposed level three maths measure in 16-19 performance tables from 2017 and within the TechBacc performance measure1.
+'Core Maths' is a performance table category which signifies mathematical qualifications suitable for those with a grade C or above in GCSE maths at age 16 who are not taking AS/A level maths or a Level 3 International Baccalaureate (IB) mathematics certificate as part of their 16-18 programme.

-Students successfully completing Core Maths along with at least one Tech Level qualification and the Extended Project as part of a DfE "early adopters" project starting in 2014/15, will be recognised as having achieved the TechBacc measure in 2016.
+Core Maths qualifications will count within the proposed level three maths measure in 16-19 performance tables from 2017 and within the TechBacc performance measure from 2016.
+Students successfully completing Core Maths along with at least one Tech Level qualification and the Extended Project will be recognised as having achieved the TechBacc from 2016.